Angela has been married for fifteen healthy years. She studies the Bible and applies biblical principles to her

-The heart of the righteous weighs its answers, but the mouth of the wicked gushes evil.— Proverbs 15:28
+The heart of the righteous weighs its answers, but the mouth of the wicked gushes evil.

 When You Are Angry, Pause Before You Speak

 Just as we need to guard our tongue when we share unpleasantness with our spouse, this is doubly important when we are angry.
 The best way to hurt your spouse is by letting your tongue loose in a fight.

 Just as I pointed out earlier, if you are married, there will be strife.
 There will be disagreements.
 There will be fighting on occasion.
 We are human.
-Yet it is in these moments that we need to guard our mouth even more tightly.
+Yet, we need to guard our mouths even more tightly in these moments.
 Once words leave your lips, you can not take them back.
-No matter if you feel them strongly or they were a fleeting thought, your spouse will remember those words forever and reflect on them when they are feeling low and insecure.
-If you are feeling angry, it is best to weigh your words much more heavily before speaking them.
+Whether you feel them strongly or they were a fleeting thought, your spouse will remember those words forever and reflect on them when they are feeling low and insecure.
+If you feel angry, it is best to weigh your words much more heavily before speaking them.
 Pause before defending yourself.

 Love...keeps no record of when it has been wronged

 Don't Bring Up Past Baggage

 That brings us to our next point.
-The easiest thing to shout out when you are angry is the past hurts and neglects you feel from your spouse.
+The easiest thing to shout out when angry is the past hurts and neglects you feel from your spouse.
 These have no place in your current argument.
 First of all, God calls us to forgive each other.
-If we truly have forgiven one another, then these past hurts should no longer be used as ammunition towards our spouse.
+If we genuinely have forgiven one another, these past hurts should no longer be used as ammunition toward our spouse.
 If you feel the need to bring up these hurts, then maybe it is your own heart that you need to examine.
 Have you truly forgiven them for hurting you?

-It is so easy to lose track of what you are really fighting about if you point out ways the other person has hurt you.
+It is so easy to lose track of what you are fighting about if you point out ways the other person has hurt you.
 It is also a very easy way to make them feel helpless and attacked.
-Neither of these consequences is helpful in finding peace within your marriage.
+Neither of these consequences helps find peace within your marriage.

-He who answers before listening—that is his folly and his shame.— Proverbs 18:13
+He who answers before listening—that is his folly and his shame.